 Students in both pathways have access to internship and study abroad opportunities, workshops and studios, and state-of-the-art production facilities.
 Students also have opportunities to create advertising campaigns for local galleries and museums.
 The TU BFA and BA Programs culminate with a final project and exhibition or show.

 The University of Tulsa is accredited by the Higher Learning Commission (HLC).
 Chartered in 1894 as Henry Kendall College, TU serves around 4,400 students enrolled in more than 100 programs across five colleges and the Graduate School.

-Oklahoma Christian University (OK) has Graphic Design programs for students interested in a professional degree such as a BFA, a technical degree such as a BS, or a 21 credit hour minor to complement any related major or program.
+Oklahoma Christian University (OC) has Graphic Design programs for students interested in a professional degree such as a BFA, a technical degree such as a BS, or a 21 credit hour minor to complement any related major or program.

 The Graphic Design BFA requires 126 credit hours, including 72 in the major.
 Students can choose specialized areas such as Gaming and Animation, Illustration and Fine Art, Photography and Videography, and Digital Art to enhance the degree.
 Elective options allow for additional opportunities to enhance the degree.
 Editing and Field Production, Audio for Media, and Advanced Media Production are just a few elective options.